SBOE Member District 3

 Perez-Diaz serves on several non-profit boards and is an active member of the National Association of Latino Elected and Appointed Officials.

-Perez-Diaz is married to Rafael Diaz, Jr. They are the proud parents of two children, Catalina Yaretzi (4) and Rafael (3).
+Perez-Diaz is married to Rafael Diaz, Jr. They are the proud parents of three children, Catalina Yaretzi, Rafael, and Santiago Jadiel.